itsmarkyy/SampleCrud/Readme.txt

-# SampleCrud
-Sample Crud php file for COREWARE mini examination/code review.

-# To test the php file.
+To test the php file.

 1) open phpmyadmin on your browser.
 2) create new database "testdb".